Last updated

 Over-the-air HD antenna

 Many couch potatoes are surprised to learn that a truly free, legal, and visually superior broadcast format (over-the-air or OTA) is already available.
-Canadian television networks have broadcasted HDTV signals over the air using the digital ATSC standard for more than a decade.
-You can’t get specialty channels this way (sorry, Sci-Fi fans), but you can watch all major networks broadcasting within 50 km of your home for the cost of a TV antenna.
+Canadian television networks have broadcast HDTV signals over the air using the digital ATSC standard for more than a decade.
+You can’t get specialty channels this way (sorry, Sci-Fi fans), but you can watch all major networks broadcasting within 50 kilometers of your home for the cost of a TV antenna.

 If you decide to switch your home to free OTA broadcasts, check out TabloTV.
 This Canadian company sells a variety of DVRs built for recording antenna signals.
-You can watch live and recorded signals on your TV, tablet, or iPhone—it’s like having your own IPTV service!
+You can watch live and recorded signals on your TV, tablet, or iPhone—it’s like having your very own IPTV service!

 Frequently Asked Questions: IPTV